Fundi Sithebe: Resignation

 As she prepared to leave her role at Four Racing, Fundi reflected on her time as CEO with a mix of pride and bittersweet emotion during an interview with SABC Morning Live.
 She expressed gratitude for the strides made in transforming South African horse racing, emphasizing the importance of increasing representation among black owners, trainers, and jockeys.
 Fundi hoped that the legacy of transformation would continue and acknowledged the strength of the partnership established with the Hong Kong Jockey Club.

-She also emphasized her desire to inspire other women in the industry, highlighting that achieving leadership roles is possible despite the challenges faced.
+She emphasized her desire to inspire other women in the industry, highlighting that achieving leadership roles is possible despite the challenges faced.
 Fundi's journey served as a testament to resilience and the importance of balance in navigating a male-dominated field, leaving a hopeful message for the future of the sport and the women who aspire to lead within it.

 Sizekhaya Holdings and Lottery Industry Involvement

-In May 2025, Fundi Sithebe was appointed as a non-executive director of Sizekhaya Holdings, a consortium awarded the fourth South African National Lottery and Sports Pools Licence.
+In May 2025, Sithebe was appointed as a non-executive director of Sizekhaya Holdings, a consortium awarded the fourth South African National Lottery and Sports Pools Licence.
 Sizekhaya Holdings, led by KwaZulu-Natal businessmen Moses Tembe and Sandile Zungu, with a 40% stake held by Goldrush Group, aims to innovate South Africa’s lottery sector while adhering to National Lotteries Commission regulations.

 Sithebe’s appointment followed her tenure as CEO of 4Racing, South Africa’s largest horse racing operator, from June 2021 to May 2025, where she focused on transformation and growth in the betting industry.
 As a non-executive director, she is expected to leverage her experience in regulated industries to guide Sizekhaya’s strategic initiatives, including expanding lottery accessibility and introducing innovative products like sports pools.
 Her background in leadership roles, including at Airports Company South Africa (ACSA), and her academic credentials position her to contribute to the consortium’s goals of enhancing competition and social impact in the lottery sector.